 A bad hire can set you back.
-Don’t invest your time in someone who is not right for the job or will leave quickly.
-Waiting for a good candidate is worth the while.
+Don’t invest your time in someone unsuitable for the job or who will leave quickly.
+Waiting for a suitable candidate is worth the while.

 To read more about mistakes to avoid when hiring employees, read this article.

 Many small business owners are tempted to mix personal and business expenses while running the business.
-During the startup stage, many small business owners may not even be getting a fixed salary, so everything kind of overlaps.
+Many small business owners may not even get a fixed salary during the startup stage, so everything overlaps.

-You want to separate your business and personal accounts into different buckets right from the start.
-This helps you to paint a clear picture of your financial records as your business grows over time.
+You want to separate your business and personal accounts into buckets right from the start.
+That helps you paint a clear picture of your financial records as your business grows.

 - Don’t take your employees for granted.

-A good employer takes into consideration that his/her employees have personal lives that must be respected.
+A good employer considers that their employees have personal lives that they must respect.

-Offer competitive compensation, good benefits, and, most importantly, an ear for when they want to vent about a professional or even a personal issue.
-They are in fact people and they all want to put in their best.
-It is your responsibility to provide favourable environments that allow them to thrive at work.
+Offer competitive compensation, good benefits, and, most importantly, an ear when they want to vent about a professional or personal issue.
+They are people, and they all want to put in their best.
+You are responsible for providing favourable environments that allow them to thrive at work.

-On a final note, what you do and don’t do matters a lot.
-As the owner of your small business, your actions or inactions can make or mar your brand in the long run.
-By putting these tips to good use, you are positioning your business trajectory for immense growth in the coming months.
+Finally, what you do and don’t do matters a lot.
+As your small business owner, your actions or inactions can make or mar your brand in the long run.
+By using these tips, you are positioning your business trajectory for immense growth in the coming months.

-Just like you are aiming to be the best at what you do, Dukka is the best at what we do – Bookkeeping and payments for small businesses.
-With Dukka, all your bookkeeping worries are put to rest.
-With the app, you get to manage your inventory, keep customer records, monitor your business performance, and enjoy seamless reconciliation of your business account all for FREE.
+Just like you aim to be the best at what you do, Dukka is the best at what we do – Bookkeeping and payments for small businesses.
+At Dukka, we put all your bookkeeping worries to rest.
+With the app, you can manage your inventory, keep customer records, monitor your business performance, and enjoy seamless reconciliation of your business account, all for FREE.
 Why don’t you download the Dukka mobile application to get started?